Pseudorabies: Prevention

-Although no specific treatment for acute infection with SuHV-1 is available, vaccination can alleviate clinical signs in pigs of certain ages.
+Although no specific treatment for acute infection with PRV is available, vaccination can alleviate clinical signs in pigs of certain ages.
 Typically, mass vaccination of all pigs on the farm with a modified live virus vaccine is recommended.
 Intranasal vaccination of sows and neonatal piglets one to seven days old, followed by intramuscular (IM) vaccination of all other swine on the premises, helps reduce viral shedding and improve survival.
 The modified live virus replicates at the site of injection and in regional lymph nodes.
 Vaccine virus is shed in such low levels, mucous transmission to other animals is minimal.
 In gene-deleted vaccines, the thymidine kinase gene has also been deleted; thus, the virus cannot infect and replicate in neurons.
 Breeding herds are recommended to be vaccinated quarterly, and finisher pigs should be vaccinated after levels of maternal antibody decrease.
 Regular vaccination results in excellent control of the disease.
 Concurrent antibiotic therapy via feed and IM injection is recommended for controlling secondary bacterial pathogens.

 Applications in neuroscience

-SuHV-1 can be used to analyze neural circuits in the central nervous system (CNS).
-For this purpose the attenuated (less virulent) Bartha SuHV-1 strain is commonly used and is employed as a retrograde and anterograde transneuronal tracer.
-In the retrograde direction, SuHV-1-Bartha is transported to a neuronal cell body via its axon, where it is replicated and dispersed throughout the cytoplasm and the dendritic tree.
-SuHV-1-Bartha released at the synapse is able to cross the synapse to infect the axon terminals of synaptically connected neurons, thereby propagating the virus; however, the extent to which non-synaptic transneuronal transport may also occur is uncertain.
-Using temporal studies and/or genetically engineered strains of SuHV-1-Bartha, second, third, and higher order neurons may be identified in the neural network of interest.
+PRV can be used to analyze neural circuits in the central nervous system (CNS).
+For this purpose the attenuated (less virulent) Bartha PRV strain is commonly used and is employed as a retrograde and anterograde transneuronal tracer.
+In the retrograde direction, PRV-Bartha is transported to a neuronal cell body via its axon, where it is replicated and dispersed throughout the cytoplasm and the dendritic tree.
+PRV-Bartha released at the synapse is able to cross the synapse to infect the axon terminals of synaptically connected neurons, thereby propagating the virus; however, the extent to which non-synaptic transneuronal transport may also occur is uncertain.
+Using temporal studies and/or genetically engineered strains of PRV-Bartha, second, third, and higher order neurons may be identified in the neural network of interest.